 A life is not important except in the impact it has on other lives.
 Jackie Robinson

 Combining both a picture book and graphic novel format, this is a “reluctant reader-friendly” biography of Jackie Robinson though one could argue that he was not simply an ordinary person.
-A talented athlete, he became the first UCLA student ever to letter in four sports — baseball, football, basketball and track — in the same season!
-But it is baseball that called upon Jackie, and his willingless and courage to be first that changed history when he became the first African American ever to play major league baseball. [picture book, ages 6 and up]
+A talented athlete, he became the first UCLA student ever to letter in four sports — baseball, football, basketball, and track — in the same season!
+But it is baseball that called upon Jackie, and his willingness and courage to be first that changed history when he became the first African American ever to play major league baseball. [picture book, ages 6 and up]

 March: Book One by John Lewis and Andrew Aydin, illustrated by Nate Powell